tayhalll12c/ConfigureAD/README.md

 - Create Datacenter and Client (Windows 10 Virtual Machine)
 - Run Datacenter VM
 - Install Active Directory Domain Services
-- Promote Datacenter VM to Domain Controller
+- Promote Datacenter VM to Domain Controller through the creation of a domain
+- Create an admin user
+-Link Client to Datacenter's domain
+-Create employee login credentials that can be managed in Datacenter

 <h2>Deployment and Configuration Steps</h2>